Omarahorrar5/linux-lab-CIT/README.md

 # 🎉 End of Lab

 You now have a working environment to practice Linux fundamentals, the same skills used in DevOps, Cloud, Security, and all backend work.

----

-If you'd like, I can also generate:

-✅ The GitHub repo structure
-✅ A ZIP containing everything
-✅ Slides (PowerPoint/PDF) for presentation
-✅ A second part of the lab: processes, networking, shell scripting

-Just tell me!